The Grand Canyon Chiang Mai Waterpark

 About the park

-Most other websites call this an old limestone quarry, but that is incorrect.
-This where the dirt for most roads around Chiang Mai was dug up from.
-I guess you could call it a clay and sand quarry.
+The waterpark is set in the old quarry where the dirt for most roads around Chiang Mai was dug up from.
 The water is said to be around 50 meters deep.
 Up until about 2012 or so, there was nothing here except the flooded quarry, and a few locals used it as a place to swim and cliff jump.
 As it grew more popular, a small entrance fee was added by the landowner.
-Little by little over the years, amenities were added, beginning with bathrooms and a few bamboo rafts, then a coffee shop, climbing wall, and then all the waterpark amenities and ziplines you’ll find there today.
+Little by little over the years, amenities were added (and prices increased), beginning with bathrooms and a few bamboo rafts, then a coffee shop, a climbing wall, and then all the waterpark amenities, wakeboarding and ziplines you’ll find there today.

 What to do at the waterpark